MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/wpf/0-9-494/microsoft-web-webview2-wpf-webview2.md

 #### CanGoBack

-Wrapper around CoreWebView2.CanGoBack.
+Returns true if the WebView can navigate to a previous page in the navigation history.

 > public bool [CanGoBack](#cangoback)

-If CoreWebView2 isn't initialized then always returns false.
+Wrapper around the CoreWebView2.CanGoBack property of CoreWebView2.
+If CoreWebView2 isn't initialized yet then returns false.

 #### CanGoForward

-Wrapper around CoreWebView2.CanGoForward.
+Returns true if the WebView can navigate to a next page in the navigation history.

 > public bool [CanGoForward](#cangoforward)

-If CoreWebView2 isn't initialized then always returns false.
+Wrapper around the CoreWebView2.CanGoForward property of CoreWebView2.
+If CoreWebView2 isn't initialized yet then returns false.

 #### CoreWebView2